Tom-Brenner/librispeech-phone-alignments/README.md

 Word- and phone-level timestamps for the LibriSpeech dataset.

 - Source alignments produced with the Montreal Forced Aligner; [LibriSpeech Alignments](https://zenodo.org/records/2619474) were released in March 2019.

-Differences in this version:
+## Differences in the current contribution
+- The number of words returned as 'spn' (speech noise; whole-word failure to phonemize) is 6432, compared to 23018 in the original.
+- Missing files were reduced from 51 (~0.02% of LibriSpeech) in the original to 0.
 - MFA's IPA-like phones are used, while the original used arpabet.
-This was choice was made as the IPA-based english_us_mfa dictionary failed to phonemize fewer words than english_us_arpa.
-A script is provided to convert phones into arpabet, as the bulk of research work was done using the 2019 arpabet alignments.
+This choice was made as the IPA-based english_us_mfa dictionary showed better performance (fewer whole-word failures).
+A script is provided to convert phones into arpabet, given the amount of research that has been carried out using the 2019 arpabet alignments.

-## Contribution
-- - The number of words returned as 'spn' (speech noise; whole-word failure to phonemize) is 6432, compare to 23018 in the original.
-- The missing files were reduced from 51 (~0.02% of LibriSpeech) in the original to 0.

 ## Alignment and models